Funding for charities and social enterprises

 Arts Council England (ACE) has made £160m of emergency funding available to organisations and individuals working across the cultural sector are protected during the COVID-19 crisis.
 It has also changed the funding requirements for individuals and organisations currently in receipt of funding.

-For more details visit the Arts Council COVID-19 support page.
+For more details on open funds visit the Arts Council funding support page.

 The newly launched Barclays Foundation will initially provide a COVID-19 Community Aid Package of £100 million to charities working to support vulnerable people impacted by COVID-19, and to alleviate the associated social and economic hardship caused by the crisis.

-Big Society Capital is planning to launch an emergency loan fund for the sector.
+Big Society Capital is planning to launch a resilience and recovery loan fund for the sector.
 Around £100m is expected to be available and more details are still to be announced.

 Grants targeted at improving the social and emotional wellbeing of children and young people and their capacity to engage in education and learning.
 There is a particular focus on:

-• establishing and/or maintaining internet access and communications
+- establishing and/or maintaining internet access and communications household essentials.

 Some of the money raised through Sport Relief 2020 will go to organisations on the frontline.
 Support for grantees through adapting activities, reviewing timeframes, or re-budgeting remaining funds.